In this guide, we will explain how to use the Screenplay page. Here’s a step-by-step overview of the process, as demonstrated in our tutorial.

 Once your script is complete:

-Navigate to the shot list.
+Navigate to the next step.

 We hope you enjoy writing your script with Storyboarder.ai! 🎥✨